 For once my vanity hasn’t got the better of me and I don’t steer the question in my direction, for what would I tell them?
 That growing up is a tumultuous riot, a ride on the white caps and a plunge to the depths?
 That whatever you want to be now, you may sadly achieve before you achieve some measure of wisdom?

-Then I wonder who is wisest, them or me, and it dawns on me what growing up has taught me, and if they had asked I would have told them this: I would want to forever be kid on a boat on Lake Malawi.
+Then I wonder who is wisest, them or me, and I realise what growing up has taught me, and if they had asked I would have told them this: I would forever want to be kid on a boat on Lake Malawi.

 With thanks to the excellent folk I have been journeying with on the Mzanzi Trophy, your boating skills on the Zambezi and Lake Malawi were an inspiration.